-Contact Person Name:

-Teresa Shoemaker

-Contact Person Phone Number:
+Contact Person Name: Jan Evans Contact Person Phone Number: (661) 298-2280

 Classroom teachers provide opportunities for parents to support the instructional program through presentations, working with small groups or individual students, or providing time to prepare materials.
-Additionally, Pinetree has a very active PTA.
 Parents can become involved in supporting the school by joining the PTA and participating in PTA sponsored events.
 Some the annual events are the Harvest Festival, Book Fairs, Celebrations Around The World, Parent/Student Dances, Movie Nights, and the Tri-R-Athon.

-Student Enrollment by Grade Level (School Year 2010-11)
+Student Enrollment by Grade Level (School Year 2011-12)